-1. Schedule of records
+1. S records

 A schedule is attached.
-It shows the documents that HIQA considers relevant to your request.
-It also gives you a summary and overview of the decision as a whole.
+It shows the documents that HIQA considers relevant to your requirements and overview of the decision as a whole.

 The schedule describes each document and indicates whether the document is released in full, released with deletions/redactions, or not released.
 The schedule refers to the Sections of the FOI Act which apply to prevent release.